Cetoleic acid

 Cetoleic acid is a linear very long-chain fatty acid with 22 carbon atoms and one double bond, in the position 11=12 with cis-configuration.
 The acid belongs to the Omega-11 group.

 Cetoleic acid is a positional isomer of erucic acid.
 There is also an isomer with a Δ11 double bond in the trans-configuration, also present in nature, called cetoelaidic acid.

 Natural occurrence

 The acid is present in the wax esters of jojoba oil at 15–20% and in avellana oil from the Chilean hazelnut (Gevuina avellana) at about 9–10%.
 It is also present in the glycerol esters of some fish oils, with the concentration in cod liver oil reaching up to 12%.
 Cetoleic acid is toxic; its toxic effects are similar to those of erucic acid.

 Uses

 Cetoleic acid may be used in cardiovascular disease research.

-Biologcal activity
+Biological activity

 Cetoleic acid can promote the synthesis of ALA in human HepG2 cells and EPA in vitro in salmon liver cells, affecting cholesterol levels in rodents[8][9].